top of page

 Review the Contract

-If amicable resolution attempts fail, review the contract you have with the Chinese steel supplier.
-Look for clauses related to dispute resolution, such as arbitration or litigation.
-The contract may also contain provisions regarding product quality, delivery, and payment, which can form the basis of your legal claim.
-For example, if the contract clearly states the quality standards and the supplier has not met them, you have a strong case.
+If all attempts at an amicable resolution fail, it’s time to review the contract with the Chinese steel supplier.
+Look for clauses related to dispute resolution, like arbitration or litigation.
+The contract may also contain provisions concerning product quality, delivery, and payment.
+These can form the basis of your legal claim.
+If the contract clearly outlines quality standards that the supplier has not met, you have a strong case.

 Arbitration

-If your contract has an arbitration clause, arbitration can be a relatively fast and confidential way to resolve the dispute.
-International arbitration institutions like the China International Economic and Trade Arbitration Commission (CIETAC) are experienced in handling disputes between foreign buyers and Chinese suppliers.
-You'll need to file a claim with the arbitration institution, pay the required fees, and present your evidence.
-The arbitrator or arbitration panel will then make a binding decision.
+If your contract includes an arbitration clause, this can be a relatively fast and confidential way to resolve the dispute.
+Institutions like the China International Economic and Trade Arbitration Commission (CIETAC) are experienced in handling disputes between foreign buyers and Chinese suppliers.
+You’ll need to file a claim with the arbitration institution, pay the required fees, and present your evidence.
+The arbitrator or arbitration panel will make a binding decision.

 Litigation